-Substitutes: soy sauce, tamari
+Substitutes: Soy sauce, tamari

 What Is Maggi Seasoning?

-Julius Maggi, a miller from Switzerland, created and marketed the first instant pea-and-bean soups in the late 1800s to serve the need for nutritious, vegetable-based foods for the working class.
+Julius Maggi, a miller from Switzerland, created and marketed the first instant pea-and-bean soups during the late 1800s to serve the need for nutritious, vegetable-based foods for the working class.
 His first factory, in Singen, Germany, was established in 1887.
 (In Germany, it's called Maggi Würze; the word wurze means spice or seasoning.)

 In 1886, the Maggi company came out with a Maggi liquid seasoning, a dark-colored, vegetable protein-based sauce.
 Hydrolyzed vegetable protein is high in glutamic acid (of which MSG is derived), which is known to improve the taste of savory foods thanks to its rich, meaty, flavor profile.
 It developed a following for many reasons, but one of them is completely practical: It's an inexpensive substitute for a meat extract, like a broth or stock.

 Both rich in umami, Maggi and soy sauce are made in a similar way, but Maggi is made from hydrolyzed wheat protein and is not soy sauce.
 Its flavor is deeper and more complex than soy sauce.
 You can, however, substitute equal parts soy sauce (or tamari) and Worcestershire sauce for Maggi in a recipe if you can't find it.